AndreMIsidoro/escalations/web_server_escalation.md

 ## Use the zap scanner

-	Use the zap spider scanner and then the active spider scanner to look for vulnerabilities
+Use the zap scanner to look for vulnerabilities

 ### Use gobuster to brute force hidden pages